texfaq/texfaq.github.io/FAQ-extref.md

 \zref{foo}
 ```
 The module provides all the facilities of the older packages, and can
-deal both with ''traditional'' LaTeX labels and with
+deal both with "traditional" LaTeX labels and with
 [`zref`](https://ctan.org/pkg/zref)'s style of labels.